getsentry/rfcs/text/0123-metrics-correlation.md

 # Motivation

 We believe the value in a good metrics solution is the correlation to traces and other signals.
-This means that we need to store evidence of metric measurements on the spans.
-These measurements are automatically added when using the basic `metrics` API.
+This means that we need to store evidence of metrics on the spans in the form of metric summaries.
+These summaries are automatically added when using the basic `metrics` API.

+# Terms

+* **Connected metric:** a metric that is connected to a trace and not just free floating
+* **Metric summary:** the concept of a summarized metric associated to a span

 # Basics

-Whenever a metrics API is used it operates in either span seeking or span creating mode.
+Whenever a metrics API is used it operates in either span seeking or in span creating mode.
 Most of the metrics APIs are span seeking which means that they record a measurement in relation to that span.
 Some APIs (such as `metrics.timing` when used with a code block) will instead create a span and bind it.